swimtrunks/database-app/README.md

 Then hit enter.
 Navigate to the backend and do the same.

 To access the database we will need to create a .env file and place it in the backend folder.
-Once that is done use this as your connection string:
+We only need to add the connection string to this file which in this case would be:

 ```
 ATLAS_URL = mongodb+srv://new-user:postlight123@mploydb1.4tc0u.mongodb.net/mploydatabase